Joan Little: Aftermath

 Little's murder trial focused national attention on the issues of a woman's right to defend herself from rape, the validity of capital punishment in North Carolina, racial and sexual inequality in the criminal justice system, and the rights of prisoners in general.
 It also inspired women's rights movements abroad, including Joan-søstrene (The Joan sisters) in Denmark.

-"Free Joan Little," was a slogan that activists used in order to raise awareness of her situation and try to get her released.
+"Free Joan Little" was a slogan that activists used in order to raise awareness of her situation and try to get her released.
 It was said that without the funding and activists' support, Joan Little would possibly be serving a death sentence.

-Jerry Paul, Joan Little's chief attorney, was sentenced to fourteen days in jail for choice of words and wants against Judge Hamilton H. Hobgood.
+Jerry Paul, Joan Little's chief attorney, was sentenced to fourteen days in jail in contempt of court for making derogatory comments against Judge Hobgood in the trial.

 The trial became a globally known case, with observers split between those who believed her to be guilty and those who did not.
-Those standing behind her saw a woman that was a victim of racism, sexism, and was vulnerable because she was the only female prisoner at the Beaufort jail during that time.
+Those standing behind her saw a woman who was a victim of racism and sexism, and was vulnerable because she was the only female prisoner at the Beaufort jail during that time.
 Those who thought of her as being guilty saw her as luring Alligood into her cell with ideas of sex and killing him in order to escape the prison.

-The case was well known during the late 70's, because it had shown signs of what the black movement as well as other movements wanted to stand behind.
-These organizations came together to support Little because of the connections there were between racism, sexism, rape against women of color, women's rights, and, particularly, the double bind that African American women have to deal with within the prison industrial complex.
+The case was well known during the late '70s, because it had shown signs of what the Black movement as well as other movements wanted to stand behind.
+These organizations came together to support Little because of the connections there were between racism, sexism, rape against women of color, women's rights, and, particularly, the double bind that African-American women have to deal with within the prison industrial complex.

-Little authored a poem entitled "I Am Somebody", which was incorporated into a mural in San Diego's Chicano Park.
+Little authored a poem titled "I Am Somebody," which was incorporated into a mural in San Diego's Chicano Park.

-The a cappella musical group Sweet Honey in the Rock included a song titled "Joanne Little" on their 1976 self-titled album.
+In 1975, Bernice Johnson Reagon wrote a song titled Joanne Little which she sang with her a cappella musical group, that she founded in 1973 called Sweet Honey in the Rock.
+The song first appeared on a 1975 Mariposa Folk Festival recording, and then the song officially appeared again on Sweet Honey in the Rock’s first album which was a self-titled album that was released in 1976.
+The song also re-appeared once again on their 2005 live album Raise Your Voice, the song was retitled as Joan Little.

-Little is one of the subjects of Jayne Cortez's poem "Rape", along with Inez García.
+Little is one of the subjects of Jayne Cortez's poem "Rape," along with Inez García.